-Across Europe, in over 90 cooperation programmes, Interreg is making a better Europe for its citizens and residents one cooperation project at a time.
+Across Europe and beyond, through more than 80 cooperation programmes, Interreg is making a better Europe for its citizens and residents one cooperation project at a time.
 Cooperation is evolving, building on its past experiences.
 It is also innovating, finding new ways to work and identify needs, within and beyond Interreg.
 The intangible effect of cooperation is new partnerships and new approaches working across borders and creating long term changes.
 Border regions represent 40% of the EU territory, but accounts for just over a quarter of Europe's GDP, reflecting the potential of the border regions.
 In the short term, the projects themselves improve the lives of European citizens, and those of our residents and neighbours.